 Enter a competition because you want to have some fun.

 So now we have the first hurdle cleared you can work out what section you want to enter.

-Expressions of interest are sought from those Members who wish to participate in the next Judges training course to be held late 2018/19.
+Expressions of interest are sought from those Members who wish to participate in the next Judges training course to be held When sufficient applications have been received.
 The course would involve three weekends at a venue in the Sydney metropolitan area at your own expense.
 A fee will also apply for the course.
 Once trained Judges attend an annual professional development day to update themselves.
 Throughout the year Judging assignments are mostly at their own expense.
 Application involves a written CV with accompanying photos.
 For further information please contact:-

 Joy Eagles: - Phone 02 6344 8345 Mobile: - 0428 422 431 or email Joy

 So you're thinking about entering an in-branch competition/local show/The Royal/Challenge.
 What do you need to know?

 Well, the first thing you need to do is read the Schedule.